stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-who-will-benefit-from-melting-glaciers-.md

-The Salmon Glacier near Stewart, British Columbia, is quickly melting, potentially boosting nearby mining prospects.
+The retreat of the Bear Glacier, near Stewart, British Columbia, transformed a stream below it into a haven for salmon.
 Max Graham / Grist